-- You no longer need oxygen. - Your heart rhythm is stable. - Your pacing wires are removed. - Your day four blood tests and chest x-ray are satisfactory. - Your bowels have moved. - You are able to shower, dress and get in and out of bed on your own. - You are able to climb the stairs (if you need to climb them at home). - You have arranged for help at home. - You had anticoagulation teaching if you are on anticoagulants. - Your INR is satisfactory if you are on Warfarin. - You and your family watched the discharge video.
+- You no longer need oxygen. - Your heart rhythm is stable. - Your pacing wires are removed. - Your day four blood tests and chest x-ray are satisfactory. - Your bowels have moved. - You can shower, dress and get in and out of bed on your own. - You can climb the stairs (if you need to climb them at home). - You have arranged for help at home. - You had anticoagulation teaching if you are on anticoagulants. - Your INR is satisfactory if you are on Warfarin. - You and your family watched the discharge video.

 Discharge time is usually before noon unless otherwise indicated by your doctor/NP.
-Sometimes the decision is not made until the morning of potential discharge itself.
+Sometimes the decision is not made until the morning of potential discharge day itself.
 Your ride must be available to pick you up on short notice.
 Talk to your doctor/NP if you need longer notification.

-Discharge process takes approximately 30 minutes to one hour, sometimes longer.
+Discharge process takes approximately 30 to 60 minutes, but can be longer.
 It is advisable to watch the discharge video the day before discharge.